starkinfra/sdk-python/README.md

 ### Query IssuingInvoices

-You can get a list of created invoices given some filters.
+You can query multiple IssuingInvoices according to filters.

 ```python
 import starkinfra